armink-rtt-pkgs/EasyFlash/README.md

 ## 1 Introduction

 [EasyFlash](https://github.com/armink/EasyFlash) is an open source lightweight embedded flash memory library.
-It provide convenient application interface for MCU (Micro Control Unit).
+It provides convenient application interface for MCU (Micro Control Unit).
 The developers can achieve more efficient and common application development based on Flash memory.
-The library currently provides **Three useful features** ：
+The library currently provides **three useful features** ：

 - **Env(environment variables)** Fast Saves product parameters.
 Support **write balance mode(wear leveling)** and **power fail safeguard**.

-EasyFlash can be store **setting parameters** or **running logs** and other information which you want to power down to save.
-And it packaged add, delete, modify and query method.
-It make developer easy to process the product parameters.
-And make sure the product has better scalability after upgrade.
-Let Flash becomes a small NoSQL (non-relational databases) model and Key-Value stores database.
+EasyFlash can store **setting parameters** or **running logs** and other information which you want to keep after power down.
+It contains add, delete, modify and query methods.
+It helps developer to process the product parameters, and makes sure the product has better scalability after upgrade.
+Turns the Flash into a small NoSQL (non-relational databases) model and Key-Value stores database.

 - **IAP** : online upgrade is no longer a difficult thing.

 The library encapsulates the IAP (In-Application Programming) feature common interface.
 Support CRC32 checksum.
 While supporting the bootloader and application upgrade.

 - **Log** : The logs can store to product's flash which has no file-system.